dougeby/IntuneDocs/intune/windows-store-for-business.md

 3. On the Management tools page, choose **Add a management tool**, and choose **Microsoft Intune**.

 > [!NOTE]
-> If you are using more than one management tool to assign Windows Store for Business apps, previously, you could only associate one of these with the Windows Store for Business.
+> You could previously only associate one management tool to assign apps with the Windows Store for Business.
 You can now associate multiple management tools with the store, for example, Intune and Configuration Manager.

 You can now continue, and set up synchronization in the Intune console.